National Designation of Nutrient-Contaminated areas

 The ministry based its designation on a national model calculation by Piet Groenendijk et al. from 2016.
 The most recent nutrient source analysis conducted by Wageningen University on behalf of Noorderzijlvest was not used.

-Improving water quality in our working area is an important task.
+Improving water quality in our region is an important task.
 Water quality is the basis for a well-functioning ecosystem.
 If we do not work to improve water quality, society as a whole will feel the effects.

-We see that there are farmers in our working area who are working hard to improve water quality.
+We know there are farmers in our region who are working hard to improve water quality.
 We regret that the imposition of a general measure also affects farmers who are already doing their very best.

 Decision by the Ministry of Agriculture, Nature, and Food Quality

-However, the designation of Nutrient Contaminated Areas is a decision made by the Ministry of Agriculture, Nature and Food Quality.
-As a water board, we have been able to exert a small amount of influence by providing the most recent figures.
+However, the designation of Nutrient-Contaminated Areas is a decision made by the Ministry of Agriculture, Nature and Food Quality.
+As water authority, we are able to exert a minor influence by providing the most recent figures.

 Report by Wageningen University commissioned by Noorderzijlvest